Talking Bowie, Blackstar and Ibanez AS-50 with the prolific guitarist

 The Blackstar album has been noted by critics for its Jazz influences.
 How do you feel about that?

-I find it very much a rock record, even though there are colors taken from jazz and other influences, and it’s performed by improvising musicians.
+I find it very much a rock record, even though there are colours taken from jazz and other influences, and it’s performed by improvising musicians.

 Even though members of the core quartet are known as jazz musicians, they are certainly versatile and great rock players as well.